animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 }
 ```

-The only requirements are…​
+The only requirements are:

-3.1) The `@EnableGemFireAsLastResource` annotation must be declared on
+3.1 The `@EnableGemFireAsLastResource` annotation must be declared on
 the same Spring `@Configuration` class where Spring's
 `@EnableTransactionManagement` annotation is also specified.

-3.2) The `order` attribute of the `@EnableTransactionManagement`
+3.2 The `order` attribute of the `@EnableTransactionManagement`
 annotation must be explicitly set to an integer value that is not
 `Integer.MAX_VALUE` or `Integer.MIN_VALUE` (defaults to
 `Integer.MAX_VALUE`).

-Of course, hopefully you are aware that you also need to configure
-Spring's `JtaTransactionManager` when using JTA transactions like so..
+You must also configure Spring's `JtaTransactionManager` when using JTA transactions as follows:

 ```highlight